Mowriez/42_core_projects/philosophers/README.md

-# Pipex

 # Project Overview
-The Pipex project involves creating a command-line program that mimics the behavior of the shell command pipeline (|).
-It takes two commands and redirects the output of the first command as the input of the second command, emulating the behavior of the shell's pipe operator.
+The Philosophers project involves creating a program that simulates the dining philosophers problem.
+The goal is to design a solution that allows the philosophers to alternate between thinking and eating while avoiding deadlocks and resource starvation.

 # Key Features
-The Pipex project includes the following key features:
+The Philosophers project includes the following key features:

-Command Execution:
-Pipex allows users to execute two commands, just like in a shell pipeline.
-It handles the execution of the commands and sets up the appropriate file descriptors for input/output redirection.

-Input/Output Redirection:
-Pipex supports input and output redirection using file descriptors.
-It allows users to specify input and output files for the commands, redirecting their standard input/output accordingly.

-File Creation and Permissions: The program handles the creation of output files and sets the appropriate permissions for the newly created files.

-Error Handling: Pipex provides error handling mechanisms for various scenarios, such as invalid commands, file-related errors, and failures during command execution.
+Concurrency Management:
+The program manages multiple philosophers as separate threads or processes.
+It handles thread/process creation, synchronization, and communication.

+Resource Allocation:
+The philosophers compete for limited resources (forks) placed between them on the table.
+They must acquire the necessary forks to eat and release them when finished to allow other philosophers to use them.

+Deadlock Avoidance:
+The program implements a solution to avoid deadlocks, where philosophers are unable to make progress due to resource contention.
+It ensures that philosophers can acquire the necessary forks without causing a circular wait condition.

+Starvation Prevention:
+The solution also addresses the issue of starvation, ensuring that no philosopher is indefinitely prevented from eating.
+It provides a fair allocation of resources to philosophers, allowing them to eventually acquire the forks.

 # Getting Started
-To get started with Pipex, follow these steps:
+To get started with Philosophers, follow these steps:

 Clone the repository to your local machine.
 Compile the source code using the provided makefile.
-Run the resulting executable, providing the appropriate command-line arguments for input and output files, as well as the two commands to execute.
+Run the resulting executable, specifying the number of philosophers and any other necessary parameters.
-Pipex will execute the commands and redirect the input/output according to the specified file descriptors.
+Observe the program's simulation of the dining philosophers problem and the philosophers' interactions.